tylernchls/Springy-Findeon/README.md

 ElasticSearch exercise on an express api

-Use the raw `elastic-search` npm library, do not use any extra query building libraries for this exercise.
+Use the raw `elastic-search` npm library

 # Run and Test this project